Tips from our Calgary on what to do, and what not to do

 - Don’t use household cleaners, like glass spray, vinegar or ammonia, on lens treatments.

-To enjoy clear vision, stop by Browz Eyeware in Airdrie, Alberta, anytime!
+To enjoy clear vision, stop by Browz Eyeware in Calgary, Alberta, anytime!
 We offer anti-fog spray and other solutions to optimize your vision.

 Want to Learn More?
 Read on!